Comparison · May 2026

 - OpenClaw

-- Operates through existing chat apps (WhatsApp, Telegram, iMessage) with push notifications; no purpose-built mobile approval UX
+- Works through chat apps you already use (WhatsApp, Telegram); no purpose-built mobile approval queue

 Best for